Kenya Program Details

 8. Who can I talk more to about Kenya?

 The first place to look is the CIIS office in Carnegie Hall.
-Assistant Director of Off-Campus Programs Karen Smith advises about the program.
+Karen Smith, Director of Off-Campus Programs, advises about the program.
 The current faculty coordinator is Dr. Matt Carotenuto from the anthropology department.
-Many faculty associated with the African studies program have an intimate knowledge of the KSP as well as other KSP alums turn SLU staff members such as Senior Assistant Director of Admissions Lynsday LaBarge and Nature Up North Project Manager Jake Malcomb.
+Many faculty associated with the African Studies program also have an intimate knowledge of the KSP.

 Students on the KSP are introduced to a wide variety of contemporary Kenyan issues.
 From engagement with diverse cultures and environments to learning about Kenyan history, politics, economic development and popular culture the KSP facilitates a rich experiential learning atmosphere.
 Students interested in learning more about Kenya before they go will find the below links and sources useful in preparing their applications and as part of their orientation.
 These can also provide a useful starting point for students to explore ways to build upon their experiences back on campus through additional course work and/or independent research.
 To see maps of Kenya click here.